ameijin/quicketl/docs/user-guide/index.md

 # User Guide

-This guide covers all aspects of building pipelines with ETLX.
+This guide covers all aspects of building pipelines with QuickETL.

 ## Core Concepts